awsdocs/amazon-sagemaker-developer-guide/doc_source/model-ab-testing.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/model-invocations-75-25.png)

 We can continue to monitor our metrics, and when we're satisfied with a variant's performance, we can route 100% of the traffic to that variant\.
 We use `UpdateEndpointWeightsAndCapacities` to update the traffic assignments for the variants\.
 The weight for `Variant1` is set to 0 and the weight for `Variant2` is set to 1\.
-Amazon SageMaker now sends 100% of all inference requests to `Variant2`\.
+SageMaker now sends 100% of all inference requests to `Variant2`\.

 ```
 sm.update_endpoint_weights_and_capacities(